Fagus sylvatica ‘Purpurea’ – purple beeches are used to steel the show. They are planted as solitary trees in big parks or stately gardens.

 Juglans regia – Walnut trees originated in the Kyrgystan region, where you can still find large walnut forests.
 The tree has since spread across Europe where it is loved for its delicious nuts.

-Liriodendron tulipifera – Tulip tree.
-Despite its tropical appearance, this close relative of the magnolia endures harsh winters and prefers the climate of the Northeastern United States, from where it originates.
+Liriodendron tulipifera – despite its tropical appearance, this close relative of the magnolia endures harsh winters and prefers the climate of the American Northeast.

 Lophostemon confertus – Brush box is a lush green tree with its roots in Australia.
 There and in other parts of the world, it is often used as a street tree.